Get-Gud-Dev/Role/server/documentation/physical-properties.md

-# Weight
+# Mass

-Weight is a property of an entity, it is measured in kilograms.
+Mass is a property of an entity, it is measured in kilograms.

-Going above your carry weight inflicts encumbrance penalties, reductions to STA, AGI, DEX.
+Going above your carry **weight** inflicts encumbrance penalties, reductions to STA, AGI, DEX.

 # Volume